 Many OEMs offer digital owner’s guide books online, so if you’ve misplaced yours, conduct a quick search.

 They’re becoming more common as OEMs look for ways to save drivers money on unnecessary maintenance.
-They appear to be all positive, but it is critical to change the fluid in these units, especially if you tow or haul.
+The fluid in these units needs to be changed even though they all seem to be positive, especially if you tow or haul.

 Low Transmission Fluid Warning Signs